mfauzi-dev/mfauzi-dev/README.md

 - Strong in system analysis & requirement gathering
 - Experience with ERD, Use Case, BRD, FSD
 - Implementing authentication (JWT, RBAC, Refresh Token)
-- Backend: Node.js, Express, MySQL, Sequelize
+- Backend: Node.js, Express, Laravel, MySQL, Sequelize
 - API design for real-world use cases

 ### What I do as a System Analyst